Real-Time-DSP/handouts/LTI_systems_filters.md

 $$\text{Magnitude response in decibels} = 10 \log_{10}{|H(\omega)|^2} = 20 \log_{10}{|H(\omega)|}$$

 In MATLAB, the `freqz` function will calculate and plot the magnitude and phase response of a discrete-time LTI system.
+The freqz function computes the the z-transform and replaces $z=e^{j\omega}$ to convert to the frequency domain, which might not always be valid.

 <div class="pagebreak"> </div>